24 hours customer service +9779849693351

 • Emergency high-altitude rescue and evacuation are covered by travel insurance

-• All beverages, Soft and caffeinated table drinks such as coke, beer,
+• All beverages, Soft and caffeinated table drinks such as Coke, beer,

 • Drinking water/mineral water, Dessert, etc. Hot shower, laundry

-• Tip for guide and porter
+• Tip for the guide and porter

 • Excluded are all costs and expenses not listed under "cost includes"